The Princess Bride is Really Fucked Up

 So after defeating / murdering the three rogues, the Man in Black un-binds and un-blindfolds Buttercup, hinting yet again that there is some sort of underlying S&M theme running here.
 At this point we (the audience) know that the Man in Black is obviously Westley (with a perv ‘stache) but Buttercup does not, so we prepare for a rousing game of "what the fuck happened over the last five years?”

 From Buttercup’s point of view, she's being kidnapped a second time (third if you count Humperdinck’s forced engagement) and life is getting shittier by the minute.
 She's all, "Take me back to my prince so I can continue being completely fucking miserable, you scoundrel!"
-And we all silently wonder why Westley doesn't drop her ass back off at the castle and settle for a life filled with treasure-plundering, rum and busty, low-maintenance tavern wenches.
-The truth is he's obsessively hung up on this chick and blind to her emotional abuse.
-The tension builds...
+And we all silently wonder why Westley doesn't drop her ass back off at the castle and settle for a life filled with treasure-plundering, rum and busty, corseted, low-maintenance tavern wenches.

 This is the one time in ENTIRE the movie where Buttercup grows a pair of balls.
 It is awesome, except they shrink back into her uterus a second later as “Roberts” falls down the mountain and yells out "AS.
 YOU.
 WISH." (the exact opposite of what most of us would say mid-fall down a mountain, which is FFFFFFUUUUUUUUUCCCCCCKKKKKKKK!!!!!!).
 Buttercup's all "ZOMG!
 WESTLEY!
-I'm totes sorry bout that!" and launches herself headfirst down the mountain.
-Because it looked like fun.
-Or maybe it was the quickest way down.
-Or maybe dislocating a shoulder would dull the pain of guilt.
+I'm totes sorry bout that!" and launches herself headfirst down the mountain because...walking was less dramatic?
+Or maybe it was the quickest way down?
+Or maybe dislocating a shoulder would dull the pain of guilt?
 LOOK I DON'T GET IT EITHER PEOPLE.

-Outside, Westley wakes up (after taking the pill) and immediately accepts the two rogues he dispatched earlier in the film as his new allies.
-Seems logical.
+Outside, Westley wakes up after taking the pill and immediately accepts the two rogues he dispatched earlier in the film as his new allies.
+Seems legit?
 Inigo straight out explains he only revived him for the sole self-serving purpose of murdering the Count.
 Westley shrugs this off as unimportant.
 Who knows, maybe he’s just happy to be alive.